TheraForge/OTFMagicBox/README.md

 If you haven't done it yet, follow this [Xcode article](https://medium.nextlevelswift.com/install-and-configure-xcode-7ed0c5592219) to install and configure it.

-(Note that in case of Xcode 13.2 Apple recommends to download it directly from the Apple Developer web site https://developer.apple.com/download/all/?q=Xcode.
+(Note that in case of Xcode 13.2 Apple recommends to [download it directly from the Apple Developer web site](https://developer.apple.com/download/all/?q=Xcode).
 Some developers consider this installation method *preferable for all versions of Xcode*, that is, it’s considered a best practice.
 However, in this case you also need to install the *Command Line Tools for Xcode*, which are a separate download.)

 <p align="center"><img src="Docs/27-cocoapods.png" width=50% height=50%></p>